Welcome to today's edition of the Rush 24-7 podcast.

 I mean, we're lacking shame.

-Uh but that's because you're not being cynical.
+And, Terry, you make some excellent points, but that's because you're not being cynical.

 And we've all become very cynical.

-You see, you're right, people make sacrifices for public service.
+People make sacrifices for public service.

 People have forgotten that.

-There are people who say, Well, you made 160,000 a year.
+There are people who say, well, you made $160,000 a year.

 Come on, what kind of a sacrifice is that?